How to Help Someone You Know Is Being Abused

 Seek a Legal or Court Advocate

-Court advocates, as well as experienced domestic violence attorneys, can be a valuable resource for victims of domestic violence who are seeking to rise above a physically and emotionally painful relationship.
+Court advocates, as well as experienced Raleigh domestic violence lawyers, can be a valuable resource for victims of domestic violence who are seeking to rise above a physically and emotionally painful relationship.
 An advocate can answer a victim’s questions, provide support, assist family and friends in understanding the problem, advise them on how they may be able to help, aid in connecting with the proper authorities and even be by a victim’s side throughout court proceedings.

 Retaining legal counsel can give a victim a decided advantage when dealing with an abuser and can dramatically improve an abuse victim’s chances of being able to get justice.
 If you know someone who is being abused, urge that individual to contact a skilled Raleigh domestic violence attorney at once.